 Sexual and physical intimacy often suffer greatly in relationships with conflict; conversely, a lack of sexual or physical intimacy can be a primary cause of partner dissatisfaction.
 Therapists at Best Life work with couples of all sexual orientations (LGBT as well as the asexual spectrum) and cultural backgrounds on the sensitive issues surrounding sexual dysfunction, dissatisfaction, decreased libido, and lack of passion and romance.

 There are many reasons that couples struggle with sexual issues, and there can be great progress made when couples make the often difficult decision to discuss this area of their lives with a therapist.
 We are open to discussing all manner of sexual issues frankly and honestly, including but not limited to fantasies, dissatisfaction, and histories of sexual difficulties (including prior abuse).
 Such discussion, in a safe environment, can give partners a chance to be heard, and allow the couple to explore deeper origins of sexual issues as well as begin taking steps to yield gradual change.

 Couples counseling can often lead to dramatic improvement in partners' feelings about the relationship.
 No matter how hopeless or long-standing the issues may seem, meeting with a therapist can help partners gain the clarity, perspective, and understanding that is necessary for a more fulfilling relationship.
 You may never be back in the "honeymoon stage," but you may build a deeper and more real connection than you ever imagined.

 Lastly, discernment counseling can help you figure out if you have a path forward as a couple or if separation is the best recourse.

-Reach out today to schedule couples counseling at Best Life!
+Reach out today to schedule couples counseling or coaching at Best Life!